MinaBasem/MinaBasem/README.md

 Thanks for stopping by, I'll tell you a little bit about myself
-- I'm an Engineering student at the Arab Academy for Science, Technology and Maritime Transport (Expected to graduate in 2024)
+- I'm a Computer Engineering graduate specializing in ETL pipelines and Databases
 - I've been working with Python since 2014, wrote dozens of fun little projects that i couldn't save for the future (bonkers 😕)
 - Currently working my way through some certifications and courses
 - The story goes on...